 In other words, far from curtailing growth, environmental laws and green investment can boost our economy.
 As Der Spiegel’s Christian Schwägerl put it, Germany is becoming “the world’s most important laboratory of ‘green growth’”.

 “…to double the share of renewable energy to 35 per cent of consumption in 2020, 50 per cent in 2030, 65 per cent in 2040, and more than 80 per cent in 2050.
 At the same time, the Chancellor vows to cut CO2 emissions (compared to 1990 levels) by 40 per cent in 2020, by 55 per cent in 2030, and by more than 80 per cent in 2050.”

 Britain, meanwhile, has slipped in the league table for green investment from third to 13th.
 Without a new strategy from the UK chancellor, Britain will continue to lose jobs and industries to economic leaders like Germany.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.